Raw milk: Europe

 In the European Union, raw milk and products made with raw milk must be labeled to indicate this.
 Under EU hygiene rules, member states can prohibit or restrict the placing on the market of raw milk intended for human consumption.
 Individual member states can also implement stricter requirements.
 Usually, special sanitary regulations and frequent quality tests (at least once per month) are mandatory.

+Austria

+Raw milk may be sold in Austria, but can only be delivered directly by the farmer to the final consumer or to retail companies and by those retail companies directly to the final consumer.

 France

-Raw milk cheeses make up about 18 percent of France's total cheese production and are considered far superior to cheeses made from pasteurized milk.
+Raw milk cheeses make up about 18 percent of France's total cheese production.
+They are considered far superior to cheeses made from pasteurized milk.
 Many French cuisine traditionalists consider pasteurized cheeses almost a sacrilege.
 Many traditional French cheeses have been made solely from raw milk for centuries.
 Unpasteurised cheese in France is the major source of staphylococcal food poisoning.

 Germany

 In Germany, packaged raw milk may be sold in shops under the name Vorzugsmilch.
 The raw milk has to be packed before vending, with the necessary information (producer, shelf life, and special warnings) written on the product.
 The distribution license has stringent quality restrictions; as of 2012, just 80 farmers in Germany had a license.

 Unpackaged raw milk may only be sold under specific conditions.
 It must: